Euxoa lillooet McDunnough, 1927

 Photograph copyright: Merrill A. Peterson

-Euxoa lillooet is a small to medium-size Euxoa (FW length 14–16 mm) with a mottled pale purplish brown and darker brown forewing, lightest at the base and filling of the spots, and black-filled cell that flies in dry forests during the summer.
+Euxoa lillooet is a small to medium-sized Euxoa (FW length 14–16 mm) that flies in dry forests during the summer.
+It has a mottled, pale purplish-brown and darker brown forewing, lightest at the base and filling of the spots, and black-filled cell.
 The forewing is warm brown or gray-brown, mottled with lighter purplish brown medial to the antemedial line, on the costa in the median area, on the mid-median area, in the distal and posterior portions of the subterminal area, and at the apex.
 The cell is filled with black.
 The terminal area is dark gray.
-The basal and antemedial lines are black, double, filled with the color of the adjacent wing, irregular on the veins.
+The basal and antemedial lines are black, double, filled with the color of the adjacent forewing, and irregular on the veins.
 The antemedial line is angled slightly toward the outer margin.
 The median line is gray, faint, darkest near the costa.
 The postmedial line is partially double with a stronger black inner component and a fainter outer one, drawn sharply basad on the costa, bent to run close to the outer reniform spot, and then angled weakly toward the base below the cell.
 The subterminal line is a pale shade of the ground color, slightly irregular with an offset below the apex and a very weak W-mark on the mid-wing.
-It is preceded by a dark gray shade on the costa and a very weak one on the mid- and posterior wing.
+It is preceded by a dark gray shade on the costa and a very weak one on the mid- and posterior forewing.
 The terminal line is dark gray.
 The fringe matches the terminal area.
 The orbicular and reniform spots are partially outlined in black.
 The orbicular spot is moderately large, oval, usually open toward the costa, filled with the same light purplish gray as the adjacent costa.
 The reniform spot is kidney-shaped or weakly figure-eight-shaped, complete,filled with slightly darker filling than the orbicular spot.
 The claviform spot is black, moderate-sized, narrow.
 The hindwing is light tan-gray with slightly darker margin, veins, discal spot, and terminal line.
 The hindwing fringe is white with a gray base.
 The head and thorax are purplish brown with a black line across the mid-collar.
 A frontal tubercle is present.
 The male antenna is weakly bipectinate.
 Euxoa lillooet is a member of the large subgenus Euxoa.

-This species can usually be identified by its mottled brown forewing with pale purplish gray spots, base, and motting .
-The forewing pattern is similar to that of Euxoa albipennis although the spots of this species are filled with dark gray-brown rather than lighter purplish brown.
-The hindwings of both sexes of this species differ from those of E. lillooet: those of males are white and those of the females are dark gray with a pure white fringes.
-As with E. albipennis the forewing pattern of Euxoa declarata and Euxoa rockburnei are similar to that of E. lillooet; however, the spots are rimmed with lighter color and are filled with brown.
+This species can usually be identified by its mottled brown forewing with pale purplish gray spots, base, and motting.
+The forewing pattern is similar to that of Euxoa albipennis, although the spots of this species are filled with dark gray-brown, rather than lighter purplish brown.
+The hindwings of both sexes of this species differ from those of E. lillooet: those of males are white, and those of the females are dark gray with a pure white fringe.
+As with E. albipennis, the forewing pattern of Euxoa declarata and Euxoa rockburnei are similar to that of E. lillooet; however, the spots are rimmed with lighter color and are filled with brown.

 The type locality of Euxoa lillooet McDunnough is Seton Lake, British Columbia.